yuliswe/FastchargeAPI/react/docs/docs/cli-reference/publisher-cli/fastcharge app/delete.md

 If your app is actively accepting subscriptions, your subscribers will no longer be able to access the APIs.

-**Subscribers will be refunded the monthly subscription fee of their current active month.**
+**Subscribers will be refunded the active monthly fee of their current billing period.**

 If you simply need to stop accepting new subscriptions, consider using [`fastcharge app update --make-private`](./update) instead.
 This way, existing